 • Conventions for some common references include: interior British Columbia, the Interior; coastal islands, the Coast; northern British Columbia, the North; the North Pacific, the northern Pacific.

-• Somewhere in the text (not the notes), please situate your study (regardless of its subject matter) with respect to relevant Indigenous place names(s), territory, language, and/or Indigenous People(s).
+• Somewhere in the text or main body of your submission (not the notes), please situate your study (regardless of its subject matter) with respect to a relevant Indigenous place names(s), territory, language, and/or Indigenous People(s).

 Nationalities and groups of people